-Jermaine Ferguson of the American Legion Department of Ohio spoke in favor of sports betting because the House bill has a twist in that it would permit sports betting at its posts and lodges, and the American Legion and other veterans groups are enthusiastic about offers sports betting as a way to bring younger veterans into their organizations.
+Jermaine Ferguson of the American Legion Department of Ohio spoke in favor of sports betting in the state because the House bill has a twist in that it would permit sports betting at its posts and lodges, and the American Legion and other veterans groups are enthusiastic about offers sports betting as a way to bring younger veterans into their organizations.

 More of the most important stories

 ICYMI: Colorado legalized sports betting via ballot referendum on Tuesday [SH]

 RISING: Thanks to mobile apps, Indiana sports betting handle for October reached $91.7mm with 11.5mm hold (12.5%) [HSB]

 FOR SALE: Chernin Group in talks to sell Barstool Sports to gambling operator.
 [TheBigLead]

 OFF LIMITS: Iowa’s Board of Regents moving to prohibit employees from betting on Iowa, Iowa State.
 [AP]